 The Gnostic continually explores, always seeking the core of the nature of things.
 But gnosis, like art, cannot be taught.
 The flame of living gnosis awakens and rises of its own accord.
 All we can provide is a nest within our heart, a sanctuary of repose where the breath of the Infinite may whisper its secrets.

-Rosamonde Ishvàku Miller, The Experience of Gnosis.
+—Rosamonde Ishvàku Miller, The Experience of Gnosis.
 Full article published in The Allure of Gnosticism, Pg.
 203, ed.
 Segal et al, Illinois, USA, Open Court Publishing Company, 1995.

 gnome (n.2) "short, pithy statement of general truth," 1570s, from Greek gnōmē "judgment, opinion; maxim, fthe opinion of wise men," from PIE root *gno- "to know."

-kiss your Self awake | save your Self
+kiss your Self awake | save your Self an all-time favorite by Saint Hoax 2015/2016

 “You was blind to Him as your footprints in the ashes, but He saw you.